PyWavelets/pywt/doc/index.rst

 wavelet
   |wavelet_arg|

-level
-  Decomposition level.
-This should not be greater than value from the `dwt_max_level`_ function for corresponding arguments.

 mode
   |mode|

+level
+  Decomposition levels count.
+  If the level is None, then full decomposition up to level computed with `dwt_max_level`_ function for corresponding data and wavelet lengths is performed.

 .. class:: example